-Usually, the heart beats between 60 and 80 times per minute.
-The pumping action of your heart is triggered by electrical impulses.
+Usually, the heartbeats between 60 and 80 times per minute.
+Electrical impulses trigger the pumping action of your heart.

-Ablation can be used to treat a heart that is beating too fast (more than 100 beats per minute, a condition known as tachycardia ), or a beating heart, so it contracts in an uncoordinated manner, known as fibrillation.
+Ablation can treat a heart that is beating too fast (more than 100 beats per minute, a condition known as tachycardia ) or a beating heart, so it contracts in an uncoordinated manner, known as fibrillation.

 - Difficulty breathing.

-The goal is to restore a regular rhythm to prevent these conditions from occurring.
+The goal is to restore a regular rhythm to prevent these conditions.

 How is it done?